yeokm1/dosllam2/README.md

 ### Usage

 Download the program from the `releases` folder.
 Put `tokenize.bin` in the same directory as the binary.
+If you see gibberish when using the st-260k.bin, take the `tok512.bin` and rename it to `tokenize.bin`.

 Go to the `models` section below to download the appropriate Llama 2 stories model that is suitable for your system depending on how much RAM you have.